 What is a hearing aid?

 Perhaps you’ve thought about getting a hearing aid, but you’re worried about how it will look or whether it will really help.
-Our hearing aid doctors can help ease your concerns by educating you on the types of aids available and how they work.
+Our hearing aid doctors and hearing loss specialists can help ease your concerns by educating you on the types of aids available and how they work.
 Hearing aids can’t restore normal hearing, but they can improve your hearing by amplifying soft sounds, helping you hear sounds that you have trouble with.

 How do hearing aids work?

 Hearing aids work by carrying sounds from the environment into your ear and making them louder.
 Most hearing aids are digital, and all are powered by a hearing aid battery.
 Small microphones collect sounds from the environment and a computer chip with an amplifier converts the incoming sound into digital code.
 It analyzes and adjusts the sound based on your hearing loss, listening needs and the level of the sounds around you.
 The amplified signals are then converted back into sound waves and delivered to your ears through speakers.